SANIJA-MD-OFFICIAL-3/gifted-session-backened/README.md

 ### Gifted-Session-Backened

-- Create Account on MongoDB, create Cluster, Create Project And Add DB url
+- Create Account on MongoDB, create Cluster, Create Project And Add DB uri

-- You Might Add Your Server IP Address for mongo or Allow Access for Anywhere(But Keep Your DB Crreedentials Very Secure
+- You Might Add Your Server IP Address for mongo or Allow Access for Anywhere(But Keep Your DB Credentials Very Secure

 - Deploy To your Favourite Hosting Platform.
 Here is Sample **[Deployed Output](https://creds.giftedtech.web.id)**